mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.1 - Named functions/description.md

 ## Exercise:

 Create an `isOddNum` function that receives one parameter and returns true if is an odd number or false if not.
 You can use the `mod` function in the body of the `isOddNum` function.
 It returns the modulo (the remainder after dividing the dividend by the divisor).
-Use the function to evaluate the value here:
+Use the function to evaluate the value field of the payload:

 ---
 #### Input: